dendrown/clj-burlap/tutorials/gridworld/README.md

 Copyright © 2020 Dennis J. Drown

-This program and the accompanying source code and materials are made available under the terms of the Apache License, Version 2.0 which is available at https://www.apache.org/licenses/LICENSE-2.0.html.
+This program and the accompanying source code and materials are made available under the terms of the Apache License, version 2.0, which is available at https://www.apache.org/licenses/LICENSE-2.0.html.